SNAP-SAPIENT/Super_Subtitler/Readme.md

 Make sure you are running the correct ```.dll``` files for your OS.

 This issue is usually caused by a 32-bit .dll being imported for a 64-bit and vice versa.
 These files can be found in their respective folders in the Spout directory: ```Spout/PROCESSING/```

+Make sure you are connecting to the websocket server either locally or through HTTP.
+HTTPS doesn't behave very well with the webbitserver library.